 The KIT MATCH approach for enhancing TB care coverage

-KIT Royal Tropical Institute proudly presents its MATCH approach (Mapping and Analysis for Tailored disease Control and Health system strengthening) for National TB programmes (NTPs).
-This approach enables NTPs to allocate resources more effectively towards key populations and areas of continuous TB transmission.
+KIT Royal Tropical Institute proudly presents: the MATCH approach (Mapping and Analysis for Tailored disease Control and Health system strengthening) for National Tuberculosis Programmes.
+MATCH supports National Tuberculosis Programmes to more effectively use resources to treat populations with ongoing tuberculosis transmission.

-For those interested in accessing the group work sessions mentioned in the manual, or for information on tailored training for groups or individuals interested in learning how to apply the MATCH approach in their local setting and for their area of interest, please contact our MATCH specialists Mirjam Bakker, Lucie Blok or Ente Rood.
+For people who are interested in the group-work sessions mentioned in the manual; more information on tailored training; or learning how to apply the MATCH approach to your local setting: please contact our MATCH specialists: Mirjam Bakker, Lucie Blok or Ente Rood.